TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1EndpointGroup.md

 ```

 ## DESCRIPTION
-This function is used to retrieve a list of BloxOne Endpoints from BloxOne Threat Defense.
+This function is used to retrieve a list of Endpoints from Infoblox Threat Defense.

 ## EXAMPLES